 How many times have you discovered that another colleague has overwritten your most recent edits to a document? or did you make a business choice based on an earlier version of a document?

-Document version control is a crucial functionality from the list document management benefits provided, and without it, your business would be in disarray.
+Document version control is a crucial functionality from the list of document management benefits provided, and without it, your business would be in disarray.

 One of the most significant benefits of adopting a system is that it always ensures that you are working on the most recent version of the document; concurrent alterations to the documents are not permitted; in other words, when someone needs to update a document, it should be locked.